ashwinmallikarjun/library-Database/README.md

 # Contains java source files of 'Library Management System' application.
 Designed and developed by Ashwin Mallikarjunaswamy.

-# LMS - Parent Class
+# LMS.java - Parent Class

-# Librarian - Contains functionalities of a librarian.
+# Librarian.java - Contains functionalities of a librarian.

-# Borrower - Contains functionalities of a borrower.
+# Borrower.java - Contains functionalities of a borrower.

-# Admin - Contains functionalities of a admin.
+# Admin.java - Contains functionalities of a admin.